aenglert42/aenglert42/README.md

 </br>

 ## [Shell](https://github.com/aenglert42/minishell)
-I created a simple [shell](https://github.com/aenglert42/minishell) (comparable to a light [bash](https://www.gnu.org/software/bash/) reimplementation).
+I created a simple [shell](https://github.com/aenglert42/minishell) (comparable to a light version of [bash](https://www.gnu.org/software/bash/)).
 To learn about processes, file descriptors and pipes.</br>
 </br>
 <!--
 **aenglert42/aenglert42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.